SNICKUH-BAHR/Crash-Severity-Predictor/README.md

 - Selecting a ~40,000-point subset from a ~240,000-point dataset spanning from the years <a href=https://catalog.data.gov/dataset/allegheny-county-crash-data>2004 - 2021</a>
 - Cleaning the data and splitting it into training, validation, and testing sets
 - Identifying impactful features using feature importance: `VEHICLE_COUNT`, `PED_COUNT`, `COLLISION_TYPE`, `CRASH_MONTH`, `DEC_LAT`, `DEC_LONG`, `TIME_OF_DAY`, `WEATHER`
-- Training and validating a LightGBM
+- Training and validating a LightGBM model
 - Evaluating the model's performance on a test set

 ## Results